Collections

 Scientific archives and rare books

-The library preserves several scientific archives from mathematicians and physicists.
+The library preserves several scientific archive holdings from mathematicians and physicists.

-Our old and rare books collection is composed of more than a thousand works dating mainly from the 17th and 18th centuries.
+Our old and rare books collection is composed of more than 800 works dating mainly from the 17th and 18th centuries.

 Scientific archival collections

-This non-exhaustive list represents the archival collections currently being processed.
-Those are kept in Salle Paul Belgodère and are only accessible upon justified request, and after approval by the person in charge of the library.
+This non-exhaustive list represents the archive holdings processed or currently being processed.
+Those are only accessible upon justified request, and after approval by the person in charge of the library.

 AHP